WNBL 2021-2022 Season Preview

 Projected starters: Darcee Garbin, Marina Mabrey, Lauren Schref, Alex Sharp, Jackie Young.

 The Perth Lynx have added one major signing this season.
 WNBA 2019 1st overall pick Jackie Young, projected by many of the best import this season and possibly MVP.
 The Lynx also added Lauren Schref, coming off a solid bronze medal campaign in the FIBA Asia Cup.

 The Lynx don’t have a scheduled game until January 2nd due to Western Australia border restrictions, but with the wealth of talent they have collated over the offseason they may still be the title favourites.

 MEGAN HUSTWAITE SAYS

-This will be the first time in a long time they’ve gone into a season probably title favourites.
-They’ve got two of the absolute elite imports with Jackie young being number one WNBA draft pick in 2019 and gold medalist in Tokyo with the 3×3 team and coming off a finals series with [Las Vegas] Aces as well in the WNBA, and Marina Mabrey as well.
+This will be the first time in a long time they’ve gone into a season probably is the title favourites.
+They’ve got two the absolute elite imports with Jackie young being number one WNBA draft pick in 2019 and gold medalist in Tokyo with the 3×3 team and coming off a finals series with [Las Vegas] Aces as well in the WNBA, and Marina Mabry as well.
 So they sign those two up pretty early in the pace.
 And that’s kind of when the excitement really started to build.

 This season you can watch the WNBL through Foxtel, Kayo and ABC.